 Solution 1 – Double-check recipients and email details

-Firstly, and we are here pointing the obvious, but double-check your recipient’s email address and the subject field.
+Firstly, and we are here pointing out the obvious, double-check your recipient’s email address and the subject field.
 Even a small mistake will prevent sending and your email message will be permanently stuck in Outbox.
 Although you don’t have to be worried about this, as Gmail doesn’t delete old emails, so you can get back to the email you were trying to send once you’ve found the culprit for the problem.

 On the other hand, if you are sure that everything is on point, but your Gmail emails still won’t send, continue troubleshooting.